OpenNMT/nmt-wizard-docker/README.md

 docker run nmtwizard/opennmt-tf -h
 ```

-[JSON configuration files](#configuration) are used to define training data, tokenization, and framework specific options (model, hyperparameters, etc).
+[JSON configuration files](#configuration) are used to define training data, data preprocess, and framework specific options (model, hyperparameters, etc).

 As an example, let's train an English-German Transformer model with OpenNMT-tf.